dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-style/5-how-we-style-our-yaml.md

 ---
-title: How we style our YAML files
+title: How we style our YAML
-id: 5-how-we-style-our-yaml-files
+id: 5-how-we-style-our-yaml
 ---

 - Indents should be two spaces